weeynsoft/catalog-review/README.md

 ![GitHub](https://img.shields.io/github/license/weeynsoft/catalog-review)

-This is the standalone review module of the [Weeyn](https://weeyn.com).
+This is the standalone catalog review module of the [Weeyn](https://weeyn.com).

 ## Installation